KalvinAngelitoAng/scientific-calculator/README.md

 # scientific-calculator
-A scientific calculator program based on C Langunage
+A scientific calculator program based on C Language